iitis/CumulantsFeatures.jl/README.md

 [![Build Status](https://travis-ci.org/ZKSI/CumulantsFeatures.jl.svg?branch=master)](https://travis-ci.org/ZKSI/CumulantsFeatures.jl)
 [![Coverage Status](https://coveralls.io/repos/github/ZKSI/CumulantsFeatures.jl/badge.svg?branch=master)](https://coveralls.io/github/ZKSI/CumulantsFeatures.jl?branch=master)

-CumFSel.jl provides Cumulants based algorithms used to select features subset or detect an outlier subset that posses higher order cross-correlations.
+CumulantsFeatures.jl provides Cumulants based algorithms used to select features subset or detect an outlier subset that posses higher order cross-correlations.
 An outlier subset is assumed to be modelled by non-Gaussian multivariate distribution in contrary to an ordinary data subset that is assumed to be modelled by a Gaussian multivariate distribution.

 As of 24/09/2018 [@kdomino](https://github.com/kdomino) is the lead maintainer of this package.

-Julia 0.6 is required.
+Julia 0.7 is required.
 Requires SymmetricTensors Cumulants and CumulantsUpdates modules.

 ## Features selection